codescene-oss/codescene-vscode/docs/bumpy-road-ahead.md

 }
 ```

 In this case we were able to express the bumps in terms of more general functions that we able to place elsewhere.
 This enables re-use and makes the code easier to understand.
-We could even eliminate the comments as they now became superflous.
+We could even eliminate the comments as they now became superfluous.